 “So much!
 In addition to our flagship location in the heart of beautiful Downtown Wheeling, WV, I am also working on several other directions to develop the Vagabond brand and bang the gong of local, quality food.”

 “I am involved with a burgeoning group called WV Cooks, which brings together like-minded individuals across the state to network, commiserate, teach, and market who we all are and what we’re doing.
 I am also working with Folklore PR on a 12-episode web-based docuseries highlighting specialty crops in WV through a grant with the Department of Agriculture.
-I think that will very likely develop into an on-going project.”
+That will very likely develop into an on-going project.”

-“And I would love to do over the counter sauces and foods, expand into multiple concepts and locations, work on a cookbook… I have tons of ideas.
+“And I would love to do over the counter sauces and foods, expand into multiple concepts and locations, work on a cookbook.
+I have tons of ideas!
 It’s just a matter of finding the resources to pull everything off.
 In the meantime, I’m doing a Vagabond Kitchen dinner series and partnering with other cooks across the state to do some events there.
 It’s fun and gets the name out, and ultimately, it’s all about making connections with people.”